Loading...

 Budget?

-Dublin Canvas is asking for members of the public that are interested in the project to volunteer their time and talent to help brighten up the Dublin.
-In saying we believe it should not cost participants anything more than time.
+Dublin Canvas is asking for members of the public that are interested in the project to volunteer their time and talent to help brighten up Dublin.
+We believe it should not cost participants anything more than time.
 There are two options available to help cover costs.
-Option one is that Dublin Canvas will supply all materials (paints, brushes, PPE etc.) in a portable pack, plus a payment of €200 to cover travel expenses/food/caffeine for the day.
-Or option two, a payment of €250 and participants supply their own materials.
+Option one is that Dublin Canvas will supply all materials (paints, brushes, PPE etc.) in a portable pack, plus a payment of €300 to cover travel expenses/food/caffeine for the day.
+Or option two, a payment of €375 and participants supply their own materials.
 For the second option, the materials used would have to be pre-approved by Dublin Canvas.
 This will ensure all painted boxes will remain vibrant for the duration of the project.
 Please indicate on submission which option you would prefer.

 What are traffic light control boxes?